-1. Create opportunities for them to work young, and often.
-Start with small chores for little ones and more up to more demanding responsibilities as they grow.
+Start with small chores for little ones and move up to more demanding responsibilities as they grow.

 5. Model a consistent work ethic in your own life.